 If you feel you fall into any of the categories among the above three, then here are few tools that can help you in the future.

 On September 16, 2014, Leo Selvaggio came up with a unique idea of designing an anti-surveillance face mask which if put on the face can let you pass as someone else.
 The idea was criticized by some and adored by many.
-The critics took it as a tool which can allow criminals to hide their identity while the activists took it as a tool to protect their identity from the police and avoid facial recognition.
+The critics took it as a tool that can allow criminals to hide their identity while the activists took it as a tool to protect their identity from the police and avoid facial recognition.

 Police monitoring and recording app:

 In May 2015, the ACLU of California introduced a free smartphone app that would enable users to send videos of questionable police activity straight to the organization, streamlined in such a way that recordings would reach ACLU even if the officers try to alter or remove it.
 The app was developed due to increased police brutality in the United States.

 Privacy Visor Glasses:

 Researchers at Japan’s National Institute of Informatics with an understanding of privacy protection are working on ‘privacy glasses’ that make human faces unreadable to machines.
 The glasses work as a shield between the Iris scanning software and your eyes.